-Author has written 11 stories for Ronin Warriors, Inuyasha, Legend of Zelda, and Dead or Alive.
+Author has written 12 stories for Ronin Warriors, Inuyasha, Legend of Zelda, Dead or Alive, and Hitman.

 Clicks, Whistles, and the Author In Brief:

 PSM Librarian with a passion for writing.
-Fanfiction is a hobby of mine, but seeing as most fanfiction is crap, I write more often than I read.
-I'm ashamed to admit, I have few pieces in the archives, though the stories posted are edited, proofread, and critiqued to perfection.
+Fanfiction is my hobby ONLY (as I'm neither disciplined nor dedicated enough to write on a professional level).
+I'm ashamed to admit, I have few pieces in the archives, though (most of) the stories posted are edited, proofread, and critiqued to perfection.
 (The stories with photo avatars are my "polished" works.)
 The goal of my collection is to provide fans with well-written, well-conceived fanfiction of the highest esteem.
 As such, this archive is FREE of all self-insertions, brainless fangirling, Mary Sues, and all other forms of character bastardization.

 My preferred fandoms include (but are not limited to) Yoroiden Samurai Troopers, The Legend of Zelda, Twilight, and in recent years, Maleficent (the live-action film).
-I support canon-only pairings; I DO NOT support yaoi/yuri, so don't ask.
+I support canon-only pairings, as evidence is provided by original source material.
 Every story follows the same format—Author's Notes, Disclaimer, Title, Author, and Story Text.
 I advise all readers to AT LEAST glance through my Author's Notes, especially for my YST pieces.
 (Most readers ignore the Author's Notes, then wonder why they're confused by certain elements of the story.)
 And of course, comments/reviews are appreciated, but not required.
 I will never pressure readers into leaving a story review.

 I archive my most recent updates, to keep authors informed of my literary progress.
 This is mostly for on-going stories, as my collection consists almost entirely of one-shots and/or drabbles.
-My job is very tiring and my ambition level low, so updates are sporadic and inconsistent.
-If you have questions concerning a story, or wish to make a fanfiction request, my e-mail is email@example.com.
+My job is very tiring and my ambition level low, so updates are pretty inconsistent.
+If you have questions concerning a story, or wish to make a fanfiction request, my e-mail is firstname.lastname@example.org.
 Also, feel free to leave a reply in my LiveJournal, Tales of Egocentrism: Self-Possession at its Best.

 Mindset, Pet Peeves, and General Rules of Thumb:

 While I read very little, I review even less, though I promise to provide honest and constructive criticism in the event I leave a reader review.
 And I won't lie.
 I'm pretty picky when it comes to fic, and by most people's standards fall under the "elitism" category in terms of characterization, grammar, plotline, and narration.
-As I'm likely to nag, I only review stories of my choosing, and as such, I try to maintain a healthy balance of positive and negative remarks.
+As such, I only review stories of my choosing, with the promise to maintain a healthy balance of positive and negative remarks.
 Every author has strengths and weaknesses, including myself.

 To reiterate (because it bears repeating), I follow and obey ALL CANON PAIRINGS.
 Any and all fanfiction written is based off a series' authentic/original source.
-I try to avoid all cliches (the more obnoxious ones, that is) and stereotypes in writing, whether it be characterization (i.e. Zelda as a tearful, moping princess) or prose (i.e. "they gazed into one another's eyes" and other such romantic garbage).
+I do try to avoid cliches (the more obnoxious ones, that is) and stereotypes in writing, if possible, whether it be characterization (i.e. Zelda as a tearful, moping princess) or prose (i.e. "they gazed into one another's eyes" and other such romantic garbage).
 Oh, and BTW, "creative license" does not equal "bastardizing original series beyond recognition."
 So please, if you intend on writing Mary Sue/non-canon fics, call them for what they are and stop hiding behind the "there's nothing creative about sticking to series canon" excuse.
 It's trite, it's ignorant, and it's COMPLETELY untrue.

 Hodge-podge, Miscellaneous, a.k.a.
 "The Whatnot":